ErpNetDocs/tech/modules/logistics/inventory/inventory-control/reconcile.md

 ### Zero count

-In case you've made a mistake and want to start counting from scratch, type in "0*" followed by the affected product ID.
+In case you've made a mistake and want to start counting from scratch, type in "0*" followed by the affected product code.

 If previously available product quantities are now non-existent, make sure to count them (or their lots) with zeroes.